Poison Alert: Antidote BAL is on back order. See recommendations.

 Opioid Overdose Management

-In the past few years, a new public health crisis has been identified.
-Deaths from the direct effect of opioid drugs are escalating.
+Across Canada, deaths from the direct effect of opioid drugs have escalated over the last several years.
 Many new potent opioids, including fentanyl and its analogues, are available on the streets.
 These may be used as substitutes for heroin and cocaine, or found as contaminants of these drugs.
 Even those who use opioids regularly may not be tolerant to these relatively potent opioids, resulting in unexpected overdoses.
 The opioid known as carfentanil is an example of a fentanyl analogue.

 Opioids typically cause a person to have a depressed level of consciousness, a decreased respiratory rate and small or pinpoint, pupils.
 With increasing intoxication, respirations can stop, and further injury from hypoxia, including coma and cardiac arrest, can occur.